 Oh, and if you happened to notice the belt in the previous photo, that is one very good reason I won't be able to try this machine out until I do some fairly major work to it.
 The offending piece is a timing belt between the upper and lower shafts.
 Fortunately the belt broke the day I went to look at the machine, before I'd arrived at the seller's house, so that was a bargaining chip for me.
-I would have been a bit bummed if I'd gotten the machine home and then it let go.
+I would have been a bit bummed if I'd gotten the machine home only to have the belt break the first time I fired it up.
 A new belt is ordered and hopefully won't be too terribly difficult for me to install.
 Time to read up on how to do it.

 I wanted to add a little addendum to this blog that explains the difference between the terms "needle feed", "walking foot" and "compound feed".
 Hopefully I'm correct in all this terminology.

 This system has a standard presser foot that presses down on the fabric.
 The needle, after piercing the fabric, moves in unison with the lower feed dogs, assisting in moving the fabric along, but the upper foot remains stationary except for the fact it is pushed up slightly by the lower feed dogs when they raise up to contact the fabric.